 Welcome to the official Wednesday Night Skate website, where you’ll find information about New York City’s largest independent inline skating organization.
 Each Wednesday night from April through October, inline skaters gather at 7:45pm at Union Square South (14th street) for a fun-filled, two-hour street skate.

 What is the Wednesday Night Skate?

 The Wednesday Night Skate is New York City’s largest independent skating organization.
 It’s a fantastic way to see and explore New York City, and a great way to meet new friends.
 The Wednesday Night Skate runs from the first Wednesday in April to the last Wednesday in October.
 It is completely free and open to anyone who wants to join in on the fun!
-You can follow and keep in touch with WNS events on Facebook, Twitter, MySpace, or Meetup!
+You can follow and keep in touch with WNS events on Facebook or Twitter.
 If you want to check out pictures from past events, visit our photo gallery!

 Where does the Wednesday Night Skate meet?